 “Yes, but I’ve got something else in mind.”

 Red smiles.
 “I guess it doesn’t take a psychic to figure that out.”

 “I’ve been expecting it ever since you caught the initial batch of abra.”

 The basic method of using a pokemon to teleport is simple: just use the command “Register Teleport” when your pokemon is where you want them to go, then whenever you’re somewhere else, touch the pokemon and say “Teleport.”
-But a psychic is capable of “true” teleportation, or “free” teleportation: linking their mind with their pokemon’s and returning to any location they’ve been to with the pokemon before.
-Some even claim that strong enough psychics can go with their pokemon to places only they have been to, but if so none have made themselves available for testing.
+But a psychic is capable of “true” teleportation, or “free” teleportation: linking their mind with their pokemon’s and returning to any location they’ve been to before, as long as there’s a strong enough memory associated with the spot.
+Some even think a strong enough psychic could go to places only their pokemon has been to, but so far none have managed it.